0bCdian/obsy_blog/src/content/blog/github_pages_for_devs_in_a_hurry.md

 Now back on our local repo, let's write the workflow for deploying our site.

-This is the basic overview of what we are going to be doing:
+This is the basic overview of what we are going to do:

 ![2025-02-18-at-22-00-16.avif](https://res.cloudinary.com/dn4loabuq/image/upload/s--XOGxk-uO--/f_webp,q_auto/ixtmalnil3xq5jepbxax?_a=BAMCkGUq0)

-If you check your `package.json` you will see a build command, if you run it vite will output a `./dist` directory with the contents of the website ready to serve, we are going to upload those files to an [artifact](https://docs.github.com/en/actions/writing-workflows/choosing-what-your-workflow-does/storing-and-sharing-data-from-a-workflow) and deploying them using this two official github actions:
+If you check your `package.json` you will see a build command, if you run it vite will output a `./dist` directory with the contents of the website ready to serve.
+We are going to upload those files to an [artifact](https://docs.github.com/en/actions/writing-workflows/choosing-what-your-workflow-does/storing-and-sharing-data-from-a-workflow) and deploy them with the help of these two official github actions:

 - [`actions/upload-pages-artifact@v3`](https://github.com/actions/upload-pages-artifact)
 - [`actions/deploy-pages@v4`](https://github.com/actions/deploy-pages)

-The names are self explanatory but the general idea is that the first one takes the directory we give it as input and packages it in a specific way before uploading it as an artifact.
-The second one downloads the artifact we uploaded, creates a new deployment with the static files downloaded.
+The names are self-explanatory but the general idea is that the first one takes the directory we give it as an input, and packages it in a specific way before uploading it as an artifact.
+The second one downloads the artifact we uploaded before, and creates a new deployment with the static files downloaded.

 ### We need to make a quick stop on environments